There’s a new term emerging, sober shaming.

 Let’s look at a real-life situation with a guy named Jim.
 Recently Jim admitted that his drinking was interfering with his work and home life.
 He was keeping up with his responsibilities at work but wasn’t performing to his usual 100% effort.
 He was hungover or sluggish most mornings, and the work wasn’t as polished as it once was.
 Jim’s wife was also noticing his behavior at home.
 He had become distant, spending most nights in his study alone and drinking his scotch.
 It was now a problem that he recognized and knew he had to address it.

 Jim told his buddies that he was taking a break from his drinking.
 He heard the usual, “Oh come on; it’s just one!
 Don’t be such a prude!
 What are you straight-laced now, Jimmy-boy?”.
 This was hard enough on Jim to make this lifestyle shift, and now he had to hear the backlash from his friends.
 Surely his family wouldn’t treat him this way too.
 He was wrong.

-Jim’s brother-in-law, Al, also gave him a hard time as they played golfed together for the first time since Jim’s abstinence.
-They would typically have a few beers while smoking their cigars on the course, but when Al heard Jim gave up alcohol, he teased him relentlessly.
+Jim’s brother-in-law, Al, also gave him a hard time as they played golf together for the first time since Jim’s abstinence.
+They would typically have a few beers while smoking their cigars on the course, but when Al heard Jim give up alcohol, he teased him relentlessly.
 He knew Al was just playing with him, but it hurt Jim.
 Why did he feel guilty for not partaking?

 The sober shaming is something that is under the radar.
-The ones affected by typically are too embarrassed to say anything back, so they keep it hidden, just like they hide their drinking in the first place.
+The ones affected typically are too embarrassed to say anything back, so they keep it hidden, just like they hide their drinking in the first place.
 This is an unnecessary vicious circle.

 Until society fully accepts that not everyone needs to drink, this will be an ongoing problem.
 The mission of GrayTonic is to end this stigma.
 It’s not just ending the stigma of addiction, but supporting those choosing not to drink for various reasons.